RZajacc/Forkit/README.md

 ### Version information

 *This is the initial version of the project.
-It is built with React+Vite, Typescript, Bootstrap and Firebase serving as a backend*
+It is built with React+Vite, Typescript, Bootstrap and Firebase serving as a backend.*

-*Current and complete version of the project is available [here](https://github.com/RZajacc/ForkIt_2.0)*
+*Current and complete version of the project is available [here](https://github.com/RZajacc/ForkIt_2.0).*

 ### Description